Convert Quarts of Sugar to Pounds

 How to Convert Quarts of Sugar to Pounds

-To convert a quart measurement to a pound measurement, multiply the sugar by the conversion ratio.
-One quart of sugar is equal to 1.763698 pounds, so use this simple formula to convert:
+Since one quart of sugar is equal to 1.763698 pounds, you can use this simple formula to convert:

-The sugar in pounds is equal to the quarts multiplied by 1.763698.
+The sugar in pounds is equal to the sugar in quarts multiplied by 1.763698.

 While experts usually suggest measuring dry ingredients by weight since it's more accurate, some recipes call for ingredients by volume and many of us don't have a scale when we need one.
 Because the density of different types of sugar vary, it may not be obvious how to convert between a weight and volume measurements.